metallicafan212/HP2UScriptDecompile/README.md

 Requires Metallicafan212's engine to recompile these.

+For the demo version removed classes and game breaking changes have not been included because this is intended to work in the normal game.

 ## Compiling yourself
 To compile yourself, download the repo and add these folders to your game directiory (above System).
 Then, go into default.ini in System and make sure that each package here is in the EditPackages list in [Editor.EditorEngine]